nexient-llc/tf-aws-module_primitive-dns_record/README.md

 ## Overview

-This terrform module creates Route53 DNS records in the zone corresponding to the input `zone_name`.
-Currently, this module is tested for creating `A record`, and `CNAME` record.
-But this module is capable to create all type of DNS records supported by Route-53
+This terrform module creates Route53 DNS records in the zone corresponding to the input `zone_id`.
+This module is capable to create all type of DNS records supported by Route-53

 ## Usage
 A sample variable file `example.tfvars` is available in the root directory which can be used to test this module.
 User needs to follow the below steps to execute this module
 1. Update the `example.tfvars` to manually enter values for all fields marked within `<>` to make the variable file usable